alphagov-mirror/gsp/docs/gds-supported-platform/external-dns.md

       serverCertificate: sds
 ```

+For more details on the features of `external-dns` see the [external-dns] documentation.

 Each namespace has an instance of [external-dns][] running that will configure DNS A records to point at the load balancer created for the ingressgateway in the same namespace.
+The `external-dns` instance in each namespace is limited to only create records in the route53 zone for which the cluster is authoritative (`london.sandbox.govsvc.uk` in the above example).

 The locations of the TLS certificates will depend on the installation context.
 This example above uses istio's [secret discovery service][] to dynamically load the certificate from a secret with the name given in `credentialName`.